 Answering Your Questions about Legal Ethics

 The Virginia State Bars legal staff includes the ethics unit.
-The ethics hotline, (804) 775-0564, is a service provided to members of the bar and the public that answers questions regarding ethics and the unauthorized practice of law.
+The ethics hotline, (804) 775-0564 or ethicshotline@vsb.org, serves members of the bar and the public by answering questions regarding ethics and the unauthorized practice of law.
 Below, are some of the most frequently asked questions, along with summary answers.
 References in these answers are made to the Rules of Professional Conduct (RPCs)[1] the Unauthorized Practice Rules (UPRs)[2], Legal Ethics Opinions (LEOs) and Unauthorized Practice of Law Opinions (UPLs).
 The rules and many of the opinions can be found at the Virginia State Bars Web site: www.vsb.org.

 What should a lawyer do when he cannot locate a client, yet has client funds in the trust account and/or a statute of limitations deadline is looming?

 As part of the duties in an attorney/client relationship, Rule 1.3 requires that the attorney "act with diligence and promptness" and "not intentionally prejudice or damage a client."
 The attorney faced with a missing client with unclaimed funds in the trust account should "exercise reasonable diligence" in locating that client.
 LEO 1644.
 The attorney can deduct the costs of the search from the clients funds, if the costs incurred are reasonable and do not completely deplete the funds as that would defeat the purpose of the search.
 LEO 1673.
 However, unlike those costs, the attorney may not deduct a fee for his services in performing the search, nor may he have a client agree in advance that the attorney may keep any unclaimed property.
 Id.
 When diligent efforts have failed to locate the client, the attorney can follow the Uniform Disposition of Unclaimed Property Act.
 Va.
-Code §55.210.1 et seq.
-The act proscribes that the attorney should consider the funds abandoned five years after the money became distributable.
+Code §55-210.1 et seq.
+The act prescribes that the attorney should consider the funds abandoned five years after the money became distributable.
 At that point, the attorney can transfer the funds to the commonwealth as outlined in the act.
+Here is the link to the web page that has the downloadable forms for reporting unclaimed funds to the Controller under the Act: http://vamoneysearch.org/Report/Forms.

 Under Rule 1.3, as highlighted above, an attorney should never intentionally prejudice a client.
 Thus, where a client is missing, and reasonable efforts to locate him have proved fruitless, an upcoming statute of limitations deadline must not be ignored by the attorney.
 The attorney should file the lawsuit needed to prevent the statute of limitations from running; the attorney may also at that time, if he wishes, file a contemporaneous motion to withdraw.
 LEOs 841, 872, 1088 and 1173.